KennedyRyan-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups a script that prints all groups the current user is part of 3-new_owner a script that changes the owner of a file 4-empty a script that creates a new file
+5-execute a script that adds execute permission to the owner of the file